openshift/origin/examples/sample-app/README.md

         $ sudo ./cleanup.sh

-This will stop the `openshift` process, remove files created by OpenShift and kill all Docker containers created by Kubernetes in your host system.
+This will stop the `openshift` process, remove files created by OpenShift and kill all containers created by Kubernetes in your host system.
 The cleanup script needs root privileges to be able to remove all the directories OpenShift created.

-**Use with caution!** Any Docker container prefixed with "k8s_" will be killed by this script.
+**Use with caution!** Any container prefixed with "k8s_" will be killed by this script.